 For the Clinical Scholars Program, there is neither a maximum age limit or number of years of clinical experience cap.
 The team member must possess at least five years of clinical experience and be currently clinically active or supervising clinical providers or trainees.

 Can non-clinicians (for example a community health worker, lawyer, or law enforcement officer) be a member of the Clinical Scholars Program?

-What can the funds be used toward?
+Team may receive up to $525k in grant funding.
+What can the grant funds be used toward?s